Quick Summary

 Protecting the atmosphere begins with awareness.
 As science and technology continue to uncover more about its behavior and changes, governments, communities, and individuals must collaborate to ensure environmental sustainability.
 By understanding the structure of atmosphere and its significance, we can make informed decisions that protect our planet and secure a stable future for generations to come.

-Earth’s atmosphere consists of five distinct layers: the troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
+Earth’s atmosphere has five distinct layers: the troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
 Each layer is characterized by unique temperature patterns, starting with the warm, weather-active troposphere at the surface and extending to the thin, outermost exosphere, where atmospheric particles gradually transition into outer space.

 The Earth’s atmosphere is divided into five main layers as we move upward from the ground: the troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
 The exosphere is the outermost layer, gradually transitioning into outer space.
 Each layer plays a distinct role in supporting life and regulating Earth’s climate and weather.